 Located across Mumbai, I can vouch that no one makes better Butter Chicken than these peeps.
 When I am off my food vigil, I usually head straight to BCF or simply order online.
 Butter Chicken also happens to be one of my favourite comfort foods ever since I was a kid.
-Although there are many restaurants in Mumbai who serve authentic Northy food, for me this place is a retreat.
-Their Prawns fry, Daal makhani, Butter chicken and the Phirni are to die for.
+Although there are many restaurants in Mumbai who serve authentic North Indian food, for me this place is a retreat.
+Their Prawns fry, Dal makhani, Butter chicken and the Phirni are to die for.
 Makes my mouth water even while writing this.
 Their main outlet is in Bandra but I visit the one in Lokhandwala very often.
 Definitely one of the best places for dinner in Mumbai.

-This clearly is one of my most favourite cosy restaurants in South Mumbai.
+This clearly is one of my most favourite cosy dinner places in Mumbai.
 I can sit here for hours and hours, be it with a friend or solo.
 It’s the perfect place to have some very healthy food and it’s a great choice for all Vegans too.
 Whenever I am in South Mumbai, I always make it a point to drop by here.